lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 ### Variable Usage in Tag Queries

-Multi-value variables in tag queries use the advanced formatting syntax introduced in Grafana 5.0 for variables: `{var:regex}`.
+Multi-value variables in tag queries use the advanced formatting syntax introduced in ThingSPIN 5.0 for variables: `{var:regex}`.
 Non-tag queries will use the default glob formatting for multi-value variables.

 Example of a tag expression with regex formatting and using the Equal Tilde operator, `=~`: